Hwacha: Usage

 Once a hwacha was set up for combat, the operators would use the gunpowder stored in a boot-like bag tied on each igniter to be used for each hole on the machine.
-After that, the operators were able to load the hwacha with arrows or iron spikes and be ready to shoot.
+Afterward, the operators could load the hwacha with arrows or iron spikes and be ready to shoot.
 To do so, they stepped back, covered their ears, and pulled the rope for each igniter.

-At sea, manoeuvres were slightly different and more complex because the operator would need to find a proper and stable place to fire.
-Some Hwacha operators preferred to be on the rowers' deck where they were able to shoot from the windows, while others preferred to be on the main deck so they could shoot at the sails of the enemy ships.
+At sea, maneuvers were slightly different and more complex because the operator would need to find a proper and stable place to fire.
+Some hwacha operators preferred to be on the rowers' deck, where they could shoot from the windows, while others preferred to be on the main deck to shoot at the enemy ships' sails.
 These kind of manoeuvres were particularly seen on Korean Panokseon warships.